travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 permalink: /user/multi-cpu-architectures/
 ---

 > This is an alpha stage of this feature and we are [eager to hear back from you](https://travis-ci.community/t/about-the-arm-cpu-architecture-category/5336).
-The relevant keys structure in .travis.yml may be further adapted on short notice.
+The definition keys used in the `.travis.yml` file may be further adapted on short notice.
 {: .alpha}

 > `Arm`-based building is only available for Open Source repositories (at both travis-ci.org and travis-ci.com).
 While available to all Open Source repositories, the concurrency available for `Arm`-based jobs is limited during the alpha period.